tianwei-zhang/422parks.com/_parks/2020-11-27-Grand-Canyon-National-Park.md

 * Take the shuttle bus to Hermits Rest

 # The Diary
-The Grand Canyon, one of the most grandeur places on Earth, is a unique place to visit.
-It is unlike any other places that I have been to.
-It allows me to appreciate nature's grandness and recognize men's triviality.
-Everyone should visit Grand Canyon National Park at least once in their lifetimes.
+The Grand Canyonis a unique place to visit.
+It is a place that makes men humble.
+It is a place that displays the grandeur of nature.
+It is a place that everyone should visit at least once in their lifetime.

 {% include figure image_path="/assets/img/grand_canyon/grand_canyon_mather_point.webp" alt="Sunrise at Mather Point" caption="Sunrise at Mather Point" %}

-Sunrise at Grand Canyon is a magical moment.
+One of the must-do activities is to watch the sunrise at the Grand Canyon National Park.
+It is a magic moment.
 The tips of the cliffs start to glow.
-As the sun rises, the entire canyon bathes in the orange sunlight.
+As the sun rises, more and more of the canyon bathes in the orange light.
 The best locations to view sunrise are **Mather Point**, **Yavapai Point**, **Yaki Point**, and **Hopi Point**.

 After you enjoy the sunrise at **Mather Point**, walk towards **Yavapai Point**.
 It is an easy walk with paved trail.
 With the sun behind you, you get to see the fully glory of the Grand Canyon.